 What time can I arrive?

-Doors will be open in Halifax from 6pm and in London from 7pm.
+Doors will be open in Halifax and London from 7pm.
 We would advise you to arrive in good time to avoid possible queues for entry and security checks.
 Please do not bring any large bags.

 What will be happening before the show?